VinayakaMudradi/To-Do-App/code/README.md

 # ToDoApplication Angular

-Simple todo application with a functionality of adding and deleting the tasks.
+Simple todo application with a functionality of adding and deleting the task.